legumeinfo/jekyll-theme-legumeinfo/README.md

 In general, a page can be added to a Jekyll site simply creating a new HTML file.
 The URL of the page will correspond to its directory structure and the name of the HTML file.
-However, every page must contain a YML preamble that, at a minimum, defines the layout that should be used.
+However, every page must contain a YML preamble that, at a minimum, defines the layout that should be used via the `layout` entry.
 The Legumeinfo Jekyll theme provides the following layouts:

     announcements